Seasonal Camping Application

 PLEASE READ EVERYTHING BELOW!!

 1. General: Thank you once again for being a member of the Fox Fire Family.
 Our season runs from May 1st to October 15th every year.
-We have 80 sites on 20 acres and camping choice to approximately 300 people.
+We have 80 sites on 18 acres and camping choice for approximately 300 people.
 Because of this crowded little paradise, we have a few rules we have found to be necessary to help all get along peaceably.
 Please read this policy letter completely as some changes and updates have been made.
 We highly recommend you keep a copy in your trailer to refer to it throughout the season as needed.
 We also apologize for the increasing length of this document.
 It was never our intention to have such detailed rules.
-However, every item in here was generated out of an incident which occurred right here in the campground.
+However, every item here was generated out of an incident that occurred right here in the campground.
 In other words, YOU, our campers, both seasonal and daily, have created this document.
 Some items have been generated because of experiences in nearby campgrounds as well, which we include in order to ensure the best campground neighborhood as possible.
-Our intent is to provide these rules to better ensure continued camper responsibility, good will, peace, security and neighborliness by minimizing confrontation thus permitting the greatest degree of enjoyment for all.
-Therefore, the purpose of this policy letter is to inform all guests, seasonal or daily, of their limitations and physical boundaries while camping at Fox Fire Campground.
+Our intent is to provide these rules to better ensure continued camper responsibility, goodwill, peace, security, and neighborliness by minimizing confrontation thus permitting the greatest degree of enjoyment for all.
+Therefore, the purpose of this to answer your concerns.
+By signing our contract, or if you stay and don’t sign, either way, policy letter is to inform all guests, seasonal or daily, of their limitations and physical boundaries while camping at Fox Fire Campground.
 There are no exceptions to this policy letter and it is effective immediately.
-Any past contracts are null and void with the signing of each new contract which supersedes the past agreements.
+Any past contracts are null and void with the signing of each new annual contract which supersedes the past agreements as all contractual agreements expire on Oct 15th of every year.
 Any guest who violates this policy will be informed of the violation to correct the problem.
-By not complying with these rules, your lease may be terminated at any time without refund.
-Any questions regarding this policy can be forwarded to the owner, we will be happy to answer your concerns.
-By signing our contract, or if you stay and don’t sign, either way, you agree to the terms in this Fox Fire Campground Rules and Regulations document.
+By not complying with these rules, your lease may be terminated at any time without a refund.
+Any questions regarding this policy can be forwarded to the owner, we will be happy you agree to the terms in this Fox Fire Campground Rules and Regulations document.
 Our goal is to treat you all with respect and to never take you for granted or to take advantage of your good nature...all we ask is you provide us the same courtesy and allow us to make a living at this business.

 2. Camp Site Boundaries: The primary width boundary lines run from electric meter to electric meter between each site and parallel along the length of each trailer.
-The exception to this boundary is any stairwells, gas tanks and trailer side expansions that exist along the side of that site.
-All campers must ensure adequate room for their neighbors to access their trailers on the meter side (port side) of their trailers.
-The campground owner must approve all future stairwells, sheds, porches and appliances that are desired to be added.
-Not getting approval may be grounds to remove that object.
-All site front and back boundaries go from the trailer to 36 inches from the edge of the road, unless the site has another site in front of or behind it or if there is no road to define a boundary.
+The exception to this boundary is any stairwells, gas tanks, and trailer side expansions that exist along the side of that site.
+All campers must ensure adequate room for their neighbors to access their trailers on the meter side (port side) of their trailers. must approve all future stairwells, sheds, porches, and appliances that are desired to be added.
+Not The campground owner getting approval may be grounds to remove that object or termination of your contract.
+All site front and back boundaries go from the trailer to 36 inches from the edge of the road, unless the site has another site in front of or behind it or if there is no road to defining a boundary.
 In these cases, the boundary in front of or behind a trailer is up to 8 feet unless less space is required to permit reasonable public thoroughfare.
-All property on site must be a minimum of 18 inches from the edge of each side boundary with the exception of the septic drain pipe and all objects must be at least outside of a 3-foot diameter of your neighbor’s electrical post to ensure they can safely and adequately access it.
+All property on site must be a minimum of 18 inches from the edge of each side boundary with the exception of the septic drain pipe and all objects must be at least outside of a 3-foot radius of your neighbor’s electrical post to ensure they can safely and adequately access it.
 You must permit adequate access for your neighbor to access the backside of their trailer (i.e. no wood stacking, sheds, screen tents, etc. within 3 feet of your neighbors’ trailer).
-Lakeside sites will maintain the same standard boundaries as the rest of the campground.
+Lakeside sites will maintain the same standard boundaries like the rest of the campground.
 Roads are not in site boundaries and are to be maintained by the campground management.
-All seasonal guests will keep their lot maintained and are responsible for its good appearance to include cutting grass (Camp Owners have a courtesy push mower available for your use).
+All seasonal guests will keep their lot maintained and are responsible for its good appearance to include cutting grass (Camp owners have a courtesy push mower available for your use).
 Use common sense in vague areas.
 Not having a camper immediately next to you does not imply you have the freedom to expand your site.
 Rates are based on these standard dimensions.
-Any campers expanding their site beyond established normal site boundaries will be asked to move items or site fees will be increased without notice or explanation.
+Any campers expanding their site beyond published site boundaries will be asked to move items or site fees will be increased without notice or explanation.

-3. Fireworks: No airborne fireworks or fireworks thrown into our lakes will be permitted due to town ordinance.
+3. Fireworks: No airborne fireworks or fireworks thrown into our lakes will be permitted due to town ordinance and common sense.
 Any violations are a breach of contract and will be grounds for your removal from the premises.
-Anything hand held or that stays on the ground is acceptable.
-Airborne fireworks have landed on others property and cause damage to include awnings, tents, cars, etc. Litter from fireworks is not welcomed left on grounds or in lakes and must be cleaned up immediately.
+Anything handheld or that stays on the ground is acceptable.
+Airborne fireworks have landed on other property and cause damage to include awnings, tents, cars, etc. Litter from fireworks is not welcomed if left on grounds or in lakes or woods and must be cleaned up immediately.

-6. Off Site Parking and Storage: Parking of vehicles is only allowed within site boundaries (see #2).
-Only 2 vehicles maximum are permitted on site at any one time.
+6. Off-Site Parking and Storage: Parking, at no additional cost, of vehicles, is only allowed within site boundaries (see #2).
+Only 2 vehicles maximum is permitted on-site at any one time.
 Your boat constitutes 1 vehicle.
 Under no circumstances is parking permitted on any open sites!
-Failure to do so may result in you being charged at the full rate for that site without notice or you will be towed at your expense if you are not available to move your vehicle...no exceptions! (this causes us to lose a lot of business as campers come in unexpected off the road looking for a site and left because they couldn’t find one...DON” T DO IT).
-Any additional vehicles must be parked in our main storage area behind the mobile homes or other campground owner agreed to location.
-Long term storage of all vehicles/trailers (to include cars, trucks and boats) during the season will cost an additional flat rate seasonal fee of $50 per vehicle.
-All vehicles must have some site number identification somewhere on that vehicle, so we can ensure you have paid.
-Don’t abuse this program or we will be forced to take a more serious stance on this in the future Any other locations for storage other than our main storage area will have to be negotiated and at the discretion of the campground owner and will also be charged as negotiated.
+If you are caught parking on any open site, you will be charged at the full rate for that site without notice or you will be towed at your expense if you are not available to move your vehicle...no exceptions! (this causes us to lose a lot of business as campers come in unexpectedly off the road looking for a site and left because they couldn’t find one...DON” T DO IT!
+Any additional vehicles must be parked in our main storage area behind the mobile homes or other campground owners agreed to location.
+Long term storage of all vehicles/trailers (to include cars, trucks, and boats) during the season will cost an additional flat rate seasonal fee of $50 per vehicle.
+All vehicles must have some site number identification somewhere on that vehicle, so we can ensure whom the vehicle belongs to and that you have paid.
+Don’t abuse this program or we will be forced to take a more serious stance on this in the future.
+Any other locations for storage other than our main storage area will have to be negotiated and at the discretion of the campground owner and will also be charged as negotiated.
 Camp owners are not responsible for damage to any vehicles.
 Ensure all vehicles are adequately insured.

 7. Garbage: The dumpsters are now under 24-hour video surveillance!
 Due to continued abuse of our garbage service by campers as well as local nearby residents off campground, the dumpsters will now be closely monitored.
 Please bag all garbage AND PLEASE FOLLOW ALL RULES BELOW.